 There are 2 reasons the Bhil people of Central India don’t cruise around with their kids in Baby Bjorns.
 First, they overload and pull your shoulders out of a healthy posture while preventing your kid from snuggling against your body.
 Second, Baby Bjorn has no distribution in Rajasthan.
 Once their kids are big enough for it, they haul them on their backs.

 Gokhale is a big believer in those traditional African carrying cloths you swore you’d never be caught dead in, because they’re a quick and comfortable way to wrap your kid onto your back.
-“That’s as close to your spine as you can get,” she points out, while failing to mention that you can do the same thing without looking like you’re hauling contraband to a Phish show by getting a carrier like the Beco Gemini or the Ergo 360.
+“That’s as close to your spine as you can get,” she points out while failing to mention that you can do the same thing without looking like you’re hauling contraband to a Phish show by getting a carrier like the Beco Gemini or the Ergo 360.
 The conventional guidelines around those carriers state that your baby should be around 6 months old before you put them on your back, while Gokhale believes certain cloth wrap styles can be used as early as 3 weeks.
-Whatever contraption you choose, be prepared for your kid’s new favorite game: “Cover Daddy’s Eyes While He’s Walking.”
+You might want to do some isometric exercises to get ready for big kid baby carrying (especially if you are jumping into it with a bigger kid.
+But whatever contraption you choose, be prepared for your kid’s new favorite game: “Cover Daddy’s Eyes While He’s Walking.”

 Gokhale swears you can “learn how to make yourself slenderer and taller” by strengthening rarely-accessed muscles in your abdomen and back.
 Without arching, take a deep breath in and “grow tall” (Basically, imagine there’s a string pulling the top of your head straight up).
 Maintain that new length in your spine as you exhale and repeat.
 This can actually decompress the discs and nerves in your back while strengthening muscles you didn’t even know you had.
 Six feet, here you come!